 - Identify the insertion point (mid-clavicular line in the 2nd intercostal space) and mark with a pen

-- Using an aseptic technique, infiltrate a few mls of 1% lidocaine subcutaneously
+- Using an aseptic technique, infiltrate a few millilitres of 1% lidocaine subcutaneously

-- Insert a 14g cannula (attached to a 10ml syringe containing sterile normal saline) through the chest wall at the insertion point, in a horizontal plane
+- Insert a commercially available kit or a size 14g cannula (attached to a 10 ml syringe containing sterile normal saline) through the chest wall at the insertion point, in a horizontal plane.

 - Aspiration of air confirms correct placement

 - Attach the cannula to a short connecting piece of tubing and a 3-way connector

 - Aspirate via a 50 ml syringe, turn the tap and dispel the air into the atmosphere

 - Turn the tap again and aspirate another 50 ml from the pleural cavity